alecthomas/vheap/README.md

 The structure at the start of each region is:

-    // Region signature
+    signature [8]byte     // Region signature
-    signature [8]byte
-    // Pointer to start of free memory: freeListPointer int64
-    // Size, in bytes, of each region, including header and block list. regionSize int64
-    // Region ID, starting at 0.
+    freeListPointer int64 // Pointer to start of free memory regionSize int64      // Size, in bytes, of each region, including header and block list. regionId int64        // Region ID, starting at 0. data []byte           // Data
-    regionId int64
-    // Data
-    data []byte

 The block list is located at the end of each region, growing down:

-    // Next free block ID in this region id int64
-    // Array of offset and raw size of allocated blocks. entries []struct{offset, size int64}
+    id int64                             // Next free block ID in this region entries []struct{offset, size int64} // Array of offset and raw size of allocated blocks.

 When the top of the heap reaches the bottom of the index, a new region is allocated.

 ## Concurrent Access

-Allocations are (almost) atomic on 64-bit machines.
-Almost atomic in that free space is allocated first, then the list of block IDs is updated.
+Allocations are (almost) atomic on 64-bit machines. *Almost atomic* in that free space is allocated first, then the list of block IDs is updated.
 If termination occurs in between these two operations, free space will be lost, though the heap will remain consistent.

 The implication of this consistency is that a storage block can be read from concurrently while being written to by another process, though currently there is no support for automatically opening appended regions in readers.